Mister Sinister: Powers and abilities

-As a result of undergoing genetic engineering at the hands of Apocalypse, the original Mister Sinister gained, as revealed in Immortal X-Men #8, precognitive powers that granted him the power to see the future, including major developments in the 20th century such as the escalation of the scale of war.
+As a result of undergoing genetic engineering at the hands of Apocalypse, Mister Sinister acquired the ability to fully control the molecular structure of his body.
+This enables him to enhance his durability and strength, to extend his lifespan, to rapidly heal from injuries he sustained, and to shape-shift from a humanoid form to an amorphous one.
+He is also able to do telepathy and telekinesis.
+The original Mister Sinister gained, as revealed in Immortal X-Men #8, precognitive powers that granted him the power to see the future, including major developments in the 20th century such as the escalation of the scale of war.
 However these powers were slowly killing him.
 By the late twentieth century, Sinister's mind had been copied into the bodies of others, as well as clones of his own creation.
 Since no clone is completely perfect on a cellular level, some differences emerged in their biology and personality.
 At least one clone of Mr. Sinister developed the X-gene in his DNA.
 This mutant version of Mr. Sinister became the leader of the many versions of the clone community in the 2019 Powers of X miniseries, and has been the primary Sinister to encounter the X-Men since.

-Mister Sinister has the ability to shape-shift from a humanoid form to an amorphous one.

 Sinister is an expert at genetic manipulation and a skilled surgeon.

 On rare occasions, Mister Sinister has exhibited the ability to teleport, but it was indicated that this was not an inherent power and was accomplished through the technology of his tesseract headquarters.

+Clones of Mister Sinister

+Nathaniel Essex cloned himself, and members of his original family, many times.
+In addition to countless Mister Sinister variations are several unique clones.

+Doctor Stasis

+Doctor Stasis is a clone of Mister Sinister with a suit of clubs on his forehead, who dedicated his life to unlocking the full potential of humans rather than mutants.
+Flashbacks reveal that he was involved in experiments leading to the origins of Captain America, Hulk and Spider-Man, among others.
+Like Sinister, Stasis heavily employs clones, using animal chimeras as servants and having dinners with disposable clones of his late wife and sons.
+In the present day, he became the director of the Orchis Petal of Human Resources.
+As a precaution to protect himself from psychic attacks, Stasis wears a full mask over his head.

+Orbis Stellaris

+Orbis Stellaris is a clone of Mister Sinister with a suit of spades on his forehead who became an intergalactic arms dealer and used alien technology to prolong his life.
+He took over the World Farm and later clashed with S.W.O.R.D.